Balaji-2000-ai/devops-toolkit/linux_commands.md

 # File Commands
 cat : Reads file data
+cat filename : Displays file content tac filename : Displays file content in reverse order (last line first) cat -n filename : Displays file content with line numbers head filename : Displays the first 10 lines of the file by default head -5 filename : Displays the first 5 lines of the file tail filename : Displays the last 10 lines of the file by default tail -8 filename : Displays the last 8 lines of the file sed -n '5,17p' filename : Displays lines from line 5 to 17 from the file sed -n '3p' filename : Prints only line number 3 from the file
 touch : Creates a file
 ll or ll -l : Lists files alphabetically with detailed information ll -r : Lists files in reverse order